BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-Settings.md

 For example:
 When BetonQuest fails to add a quest item to a player's inventory, it will send `&e*&bYour inventory is full!&e*`.
-This message,for English-speaking users, is defined in `en-US.yml` along with other default plugin messages.
+This message, for English-speaking users, is defined in `en-US.yml` along with other default plugin messages.
 You can redefine them to your liking.

 The Notify System can do much more than just changing messages, though: